WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 A PSTN calls arrives at Comcast that is routed to the this trunk via a Comcast SBC that will convert it from SIP to RIPP.
-The SBC knows which codecs the trunk supports (G.729, Opus and G.711) and can immediately send the SIP answer in a 183.
-It can then can make an HTTP post to the consumer trunk URI to set up the incoming call.
-This is done by doing a POST to "https\://ripp.webex/trunks/abc/calls&target=14085551212@e164.arpa" using the authorization token "secret1234".
+The SBC knows which codecs the trunk supports (G.729 and G.711) and can immediately send the SIP answer in a 183.
+It can then can make an HTTP post to the consumer TG URI to set up the incoming call.
+This is done by doing a POST to "https\://ripp.webex/trunks/abc/calls?target=14085551212@e164.arpa &passport=PASSPORT_DATA" using the authorization token "secret1234".
 This will return a new call URI for this call of "https\://ripp.webex/call/xyz".

 At this point the SBC can make a long poll GET and PUT to "https\://ripp.webex/call/xyz/events" to receive and send signaling events for this call.
-The SBC will also open a number of media byways by making POST requests to "https\://ripp.webex/call/xyz/media-forward" and "https\://ripp.webex/call/xyz/media-reverse" to send and receive media.
+The SBC will also open a number of media byways by performing PUT and GET requests to "https\://ripp.webex/call/xyz/media".

-For each of the media-forward byways, the Comcast SBC will send a BywayPreamble that tells the other side meta data about what will be sent on this byway.
-For the media-reverse byways, the Webex server will send the BywayPreamble.
-The BywayPreamble contains the name of the codec, the base sequence number, frameTime, and baseTime.
-After this BywayPreamble, media frames can be sent that contain a seqOffset number, media length, and then the media data.
-The receiver compute the time sequence number for the frame by adding the baseSeqNum for the byway to the seqOffset for the frame.
-The timestamp for the media is computed using the baseTime for the byway plus the packeTime multiplied by the seqNum.

 The data from the "https\://ripp.webex/call/xyz/events" request will be an infinite JSON array of Events.
 When the Webex server answers the